 For this reason, it’s important to read the fine print and ask these questions upfront to avoid these risks later on.
 Even a repaired or reconditioned spa should come with at least a year-long warranty, and most should have longer warranty periods.

 At Hot Spring Spas, we guarantee our shells for between 5-7 years, and other parts for 2-5 years, all parts and labour included and backed by a public-listed company of 40 years, meaning we supply parts.
 Peace of mind, guaranteed.
-Learn more about the Hot Spring spa pool warranty by clicking here.
+Learn more about the Hot Spring spa pool warranty.

 Long-term Running Costs

 The real expense of a cheap spa isn’t the sticker price, it’s the ongoing spa running costs per month.
 Most spas will last for years, if not decades, if properly maintained.
 This means that yearly electrical and water costs add up over the life of the spa.

 A modern, well-insulated spa – like a Hot Spring Spa with solid foam insulation, not just a lining – costs around $1 a day in electricity for an average family of four – and you don’t need to just take our word for it.
 We’ve had this independently tested and published.
 Poorly insulated spas lose heat and need far more electricity to maintain their temperature – in fact, they can end up using five times the energy of a well-insulated spa.
 Added up over the course of a year, that can turn into around $2,000 extra.
-See our spa pool Energy Calculator!
+As the only spa company in New Zealand and Australia to have had their spa running costs independently tested and published - use our Spa Energy Calculator to determine running costs of a Hot Spring spa.

 Water is also a key factor of owning a hot tub.
 Most cheap spas need to be emptied and refilled every month, so they go through a lot of water.
 Not only that, but the water needs to be heated at every refill, which is a huge drain on electricity.
 In contrast, Hot Spring Spas with our FreshWater® Salt system let you go for up to 1 year between spa water refills*.

 Spa Safety Certified